ror-community/ror-site/content/blog/2024-02-15-ror-fifth-anniversary.md

 #### Selected highlights

--
+- All panelists were asked "If you had a magic wand, what would be the one thing you'd do to improve funding metadata?"
+The answers:
+	- "Make extracting PIDs and their associated metadata from articles, datasets and software simple, open and affordable for all!"
+	- "All organisations and systems consistently using standard PIDs for people, organisations, grants, projects, data and publications hroughout the funding, research and publication processes"
+	- "Systems/tools can accurately extract & identify funders from authors’ acknowledgements and match to funder IDs at the point of submission"
+	- "All funder data available through APIs"

 {{< youtube id="mDWpO8Jz2lM" title="Why We All Need Good Funding Metadata - ROR Annual Meeting 2024" >}}

 ### Let's ROR some more in 2024!

 ROR has come a long way in the last five years, and ROR is going even farther in the next five.
-Heartfelt gratitude is due to everyone in the community who has helped to make ROR a reality, not least the [ROR Operations Team](/about/#operations-team), the [ROR Curation Advisors](/community/#community-advisory-group), the [ROR Steering Group](/community/#steering-group), ROR [Sustaining Supporters](/community/#supporters), ROR [adopters and integrators](https://bit.ly/ror-integrations), members of the [ROR technical forum](https://groups.google.com/a/ror.org/g/ror-tech) and [ROR Slack](https://tinyurl.com/ror-slack), subscribers to the ROR [quarterly newsletter](http://eepurl.com/gjkT9H), our colleagues at [Crossref](https://crossref.org), [DataCite](https://datacite.org), and the [California Digital Library](https://cdlib.org), all the [alumni and affiliates]() who helped build ROR, everyone who comes to a ROR [event](/events), and everyone who [asks for a change or addition to ROR records](https://github.com/ror-community/ror-updates/issues).
+Heartfelt gratitude is due to everyone in the community who has helped to make ROR a reality, including the [ROR Operations Team](/about/#operations-team); the [ROR Curation Advisors](/community/#curation-advisory-board); the [ROR Steering Group](/community/#steering-group); ROR [Sustaining Supporters](/community/#supporters); ROR [adopters and integrators](https://bit.ly/ror-integrations); members of the [ROR technical forum](https://groups.google.com/a/ror.org/g/ror-tech) and [ROR Slack](https://tinyurl.com/ror-slack); subscribers to the ROR [quarterly newsletter](http://eepurl.com/gjkT9H); our colleagues at [Crossref](https://crossref.org), [DataCite](https://datacite.org), and the [California Digital Library](https://cdlib.org); all the [alumni and affiliates](/about/#alumni-and-affiliates) who helped build ROR, everyone who presents at a ROR community call and participates in our [case studies](/categories/case-studies), all those who attend ROR [events](/events); and the many, many people who [ask for a change or addition to ROR records](https://github.com/ror-community/ror-updates/issues).
 We wouldn’t be here without your engagement and support!

 Hope to see you all throughout 2024 and at the next annual meeting in 2025.

-{{< figure src="/img/blog/recap2024/lets-ror-some-more.png" class="blog-figure" alt="Thank you!
-Let's all do more with ROR in 2024!" >}}
+{{< figure src="/img/blog/recap2024/lets-ror-some-more-in-2024.png" class="blog-figure" alt="Thank you!
+Let's ROR some more in 2024!" >}}

 {{% callout color="grey" icon="no-icon" %}}